lkobnas/road-sign-recognition/README.md

 ## Background

 This project aims to develop a deep learning-based system for detecting and recognizing traffic signs in Nvidia's JetBot.
 The object recognition program uses a Convolutional Neural Network (CNN) to accurately classify various types of traffic signs, such as speed limit signs, stop signs, traffic lights.
+Then control JetBot according to the information on different road signs.

 ## Object Detection and Recognition